Janina vilayet

-A map showing the administrative divisions of the Ottoman Empire in 1317 Hijri, 1899 Gregorian, Including the Vilayet of Janina and its Sanjaks.

 The Vilayet of Janina, Yanya or Ioannina (ولايت يانیه) was a first-level administrative division (vilayet) of the Ottoman Empire, established in 1867.
 In the late 19th century, it reportedly had an area of 18320 km2.
 It was created by merging the Pashalik of Yanina and the Pashalik of Berat with the sanjaks of Janina, Berat, Ergiri, Preveze, Tırhala and Kesriye.
 Kesriye was later demoted to kaza and bounded to Monastir Vilayet and Tırhala was given to Greece in 1881.
 With the end of the Ottoman rule, the southern area of the vilayed became part of Greece and its northern area became part of Albania.

 History

 Albanians

 The territory of the Janina vilayet was the central area of the Albanian Pashalik of Yanina, which under Ali Pasha of Tepelena acquired an increasingly independent status within the Ottoman Empire, until Ali Pasha's rebellion against the Porte was crushed.
 Thereafter, the power and autonomy acquired by the Albanian beys of the region ended when they were massacred by the Ottoman Empire in the town of Manastir in 1830, in order to prevent any potential spread of the Albanian national movement.

 Janina Vilayet was one of the main centers of the cultural and political life of Albanians who lived in Janina Vilayet and Monastir Vilayet.
 One of the most important reasons was the influence by Greek education and culture south-Albanian writers received in the famous Greek school of Ioannina, the Zosimaia.
 Abdyl Frashëri, the first political ideologue of the Albanian National Awakening was one of the six deputies from Janina Vilayet in the first Ottoman Parliament in 1876–1877.
 Abdyl Frashëri, from Frashër, modern Albania, together with Mehmet Ali Vrioni from Berat (also in modern Albania), and some members of Ioannina's Albanian community, founded the Albanian Committee of Janina in May 1877.
 Frashëri fought against decisions of the Treaty of San Stefano.